PM2M2016-A-B/FM-tuner/README.md

       --seek           Seek to locate radio stations.
 ```

-## Service

-You can use this program with systemd, you must define (with`/bin/fmtuner` options) your BeagleBone pins in `fmtuner.service` before the installation.
+You can use this program with systemd, you must define your BeagleBone pins in `fmtuner.service` using parameters before the installation.

+## Client

+A client is given in this repository.
+It is programmed in `nodeJS`, this code is not complicated and can transmit radio names given by the service to a `MQTT broker`.
+This client supports all messages currently sent by the service and can working on a BeagleBone or on another machine.
+However, beware !
+You need a recent version of ` nodeJS` to use this client because it works with the `ES7 features`.

 ## License